malayjoshi13/TalkingHand/README.md

 # TalkingHand
-TalkingHand is a machine learning based conversation system which by help of trained weights of a **convolutional neural network* called as *VGG16 model** classifies and converts the hand gestures made by user into corresponding text based labels of those hand gestures.
+TalkingHand is a machine learning based conversation system which by help of trained weights of a **convolutional neural network** called as **VGG16 model** classifies and converts the hand gestures made by user into corresponding text based labels of those hand gestures.

 https://user-images.githubusercontent.com/71775151/120343446-5b191780-c316-11eb-8b19-4a9a685de2c3.mp4

-Users can further extend this system on their own set of hand gestures which will be discussed in the upcoming sections.

 The objective of this system is to help people with speaking and hearing disability to communicate with other people.
 <br>